rmartide/review-words-helper/README.md

 I want to do a simple app so I can:

-* Add words (singular and plural), translations and phrases
+* Add words (singular and plural), translations and phrases and gender

 * Hide one of the two so you don't pick on the other one while reviewing